Is Filing Chapter 7 Better Than Filing Chapter 13?

 The Arizona bankruptcy law is complicated.
 Both Chapter 7 and Chapter 13 have distinct components that help solve specific debt problems.
 Basically, a Chapter 13 requires debt to be repaid through a payment plan, and a Chapter 7 wipes out qualifying debt.

-The specifics of both Chapter 7 and 13 are best left to an experienced Arizona bankruptcy lawyer.
-After a debt evaluation, an attorney can help determine the best course of action and which bankruptcy to pursue.
-There are reasons why a Chapter 13 bankruptcy would be more beneficial than a Chapter 7, and vice-versa.
+Therefore, the specifics of both Chapter 7 and 13 are best left to an experienced Arizona bankruptcy lawyer.
+Thus, after a debt evaluation, an attorney can help determine the best course of action.
+Plus, inform you which bankruptcy is best to pursue.
+Thus, there are reasons why a Chapter 13 bankruptcy would be more beneficial than a Chapter 7, and vice-versa.

 Why You May Consider a Chapter 13 Bankruptcy

-If you do not qualify for a Chapter 7 bankruptcy, a Chapter 13 may be your only option.
-Calculations of monthly, median, and disposable incomes are assessed in a means test.
-The means test will determine if you are able to pay back some of the debt through a repayment plan by filing Chapter 13.
-The means test includes some complex regulations, so to know how the bankruptcy law determines your bankruptcy options, consult with My AZ Lawyers.
-Before making important decisions about your debt and financial future, consult with an attorney experienced in representing Arizona residents in bankruptcy court.
+Whereas, If you do not qualify for a Chapter 7 bankruptcy, a Chapter 13 is an option.
+Through calculations of monthly, median, and disposable incomes we access a means test to see if you qualify.
+Therefore, through a means test determination is made to see if you are able to pay back some of the debt through a repayment plan by filing Chapter 13.
+Thus, the means test includes some complex regulations.
+So, to know how the bankruptcy law determines your bankruptcy options, consult with My AZ Lawyers.
+Also, before making important decisions about your debt and financial future, consult with an attorney experienced in representing Arizona residents in bankruptcy court.
 My AZ Lawyers bankruptcy team will help you understand the means test and every option you may have concerning your debt relief.

 Trust My AZ Lawyers to provide expert legal representation for your bankruptcy